Dual Pricing FAQs

 Q. What if I have both online and in-person sales?

-A. Dual pricing works for both, but implementation differs:
+A. Dual pricing works for both, but requirements and complexity differ:

 In-person: